MetPX/sarracenia/doc/sarra-e.rst

 --------

-At it's heart, sarracenia exposes a tree of web accessible folders (WAF), using any standard HTTP server (tested with apache).
+At it's heart, sarracenia exposes a tree of web accessible folders (WAF), using any standard HTTP server (tested with apache) or SFTP server, with other types of servers as a pluggable option.
 Weather applications are soft real-time, where data should be delivered as quickly as possible to the next hop, and minutes, perhaps seconds, count.
-The standard web push technologies, ATOM, RSS, etc... are actually polling technologies that when used in low latency applications consume a great deal of bandwidth an overhead.
+The standard web push technologies, ATOM, RSS, etc... are actually polling technologies that when used in low latency applications consume a great deal of bandwidth and overhead.
 For exactly these reasons, those standards stipulate a minimum polling interval of five minutes.
 Advanced Message Queueing Protocol (AMQP) messaging brings true push to notifications, and makes real-time sending far more efficient.

 .. image:: e-ddsr-components.jpg